I start suspecting

 A. For the time being, I stand by my comments above.
 If

-there are human studies with Mannatech glyconutrients that these products
+there are reliable human studies with Mannatech glyconutrient products that they

 treat or cure a particular disease, I am not aware of them.